RobTillaart/MS5837/README.md

 based upon actual pressure and the pressure at sea level.
 Returns depth in meters.
 One can compensate for the actual air pressure at sea level.
+Multiple calls will return the same value until read() is called again.

 ### Error handling